• Skip to main content

 Grilled chicken sandwich on brioche bun with lettuce, tomato slices, wooden handle knife through top.

-Most of the ingredients for this chicken marinade are likely already in your pantry and refrigerator.
+Most of the ingredients for this recipe are likely already in your pantry and refrigerator.
 A simple chicken marinade is the secret ingredient for grilling chicken.
-It infuses flavors and makes the chicken super juicy and tender!
+It infuses flavors and makes chicken super juicy and tender!

 Why this recipe works

-• Made with simple ingredients – Most of the ingredients for this chicken marinade recipe are likely already in your pantry and fridge.
+• Made with simple ingredients – It’s likely you already have most of the ingredients in your pantry and fridge.

 • Use any cut of chicken – This recipe for chicken marinade works with boneless chicken breasts, chicken thighs, chicken tenders or cutlets.

-• Flavorful – This grilled chicken marinade adds so much flavor to boneless chicken and makes it wonderfully juicy!
+• Flavorful – Adds so much flavor to boneless chicken and makes it wonderfully juicy!

-• Versatile – You’ll love this chicken breast marinade served with risotto, roasted potatoes and seasonal vegetables.
+• Versatile – Grilled chicken is delicious served with risotto, roasted potatoes and seasonal vegetables.
 We save leftovers and use it for wraps, salads and sandwiches.
 It’s even delicious for chicken quesadillas.

 What you’ll need